Insights into the physics of neutron star interiors from pulsar glitches: Dynamical constraints from spin-up observations

-It is possible to use the minimal Baym's model in \eqref{struzzo} to fit the data of \citet{palfreyman+2018} and extract a coupling timescale that, in turn, may be used to infer the mutual friction strength $\mathcal{B}_d$ during the spin-up.
-Taking the spin-up timescale to be $\tau \approx \tau_{exp} \sim 10 \, $s and assuming that the glitch is due to the superfluid in the crust -- the superfluid in the core is assumed to be corotating with the normal \citep{alpar84rapid}, so that $I_v/ I\sim 1\%$ -- from \eqref{tau_rigid} we conclude that\footnote{ The estimate $\mathcal{B}_d\sim 10^{-5}$ given in equation (2) of \citet{ashton+2019} is based on the assumption of a single superfluid component that is limited to the inner crust ($I_v\sim 0.01 I$).
-Since they do not explicitly include entrainment, it should be reproduced by our $\langle \epsilon_n \rangle \ll 1$ case.
+It is possible to use the minimal two-component model in \eqref{struzzo} to fit the data of \citet{palfreyman+2018} and extract a coupling timescale that, in turn, may be used to infer the mutual friction strength $\mathcal{B}_d$ during the spin-up.
+Taking the observed spin-up timescale to be $\tau_{\rm{r}} \sim 10 \, $s and assuming that the glitch is due to the superfluid in the crust -- the superfluid in the core is assumed to be corotating with the normal \cite{alpar84rapid}, so that $I_v/ I\sim 1\%$ -- from \eqref{tau_rigid} we conclude that\footnote{ The estimate $\mathcal{B}_d\sim 10^{-5}$ given in equation (2) of \cite{ashton+2019} is based on the assumption of a single superfluid component that is limited to the inner crust ($I_v\sim 0.01 I$).
+Since they do not explicitly include entrainment, it should be reproduced by our $\langle \epsilon_n \rangle \ll 1$ case in~\eqref{onecomponent}.
 The two orders of magnitude discrepancy is due to a missing $I_v/I$ factor. }

-in the inner crust crust, where we recall that $2 \Omega_p \sim 100 \,$rad/s for the Vela.
-The two cases refer, roughly, to the strong \citep{chamel2012,chamel_entr_rev} and weak \citep{martinurban2016,sauls+2020} entrainment cases, respectively.
+in the inner crust, where we recall that $2 \Omega_p \sim 100 \,$rad/s for the Vela.
+The two cases refer, roughly, to the strong \cite{chamel2012,chamel_entr_rev} and weak \cite{martinurban2016,sauls+2020} entrainment cases, respectively.

 The rough estimate in \eqref{onecomponent} depends on the fact that we reduced a fluid model to a much simpler simple model with only two rigid components.
 Clearly, such a simplification cannot be valid if, for example, the superfluid in the core is coupled to the normal component on a timescale that is comparable or longer to the one of the superfluid in the crust.
-Moreover, it is not possible to reproduce the overshoot feature since the response of the system in \eqref{struzzo} can only fit an exponential rise.
+Moreover, it is not possible to reproduce the overshoot feature since the general response \eqref{struzzo} of the two-component system can only fit an exponential rise\footnote{ \citet{BAYM1969} introduced the model in Sec. \ref{sec:2c} to describe the post-glitch exponential relaxation, but the same model can be used to fit an exponential spin-up. }.